blackhole-pro/blackhole/ecosystem/docs/06_guides/06_01-development_guidelines.md

 10. **Security**: Are there any security implications that need to be addressed?
 11. **Documentation**: Is the documentation updated following the numbered hierarchy standards?
 12. **README Updates**: Are all relevant README files updated to reflect changes?
+13. **Plugin Compliance**: For plugins, does it follow all plugin development guidelines?
+14. **Mesh Communication**: For plugins, is all communication through the mesh?
+15. **Event Architecture**: For plugins, are events properly published and subscribed?

 ## Dashboard and Web Development Guidelines